apple/swift-log/Sources/Logging/Docs.docc/Proposals/SLG-0004-metadata-value-attributes.md

 The attribute mechanism is extensible: packages define their own attribute types using `MetadataAttributeKey`.
 A chained `LogHandler` can read the attributes it cares about, act on them, and forward the rest to the next handler in the chain — enabling composable handler pipelines (e.g., redaction handler -> metrics-extraction handler -> output handler).
-Two common attributes — sensitivity and value type hints — will be defined in separate packages so that the core `Logging` module remains free of domain-specific attributes while providing shared vocabulary across libraries.
+Common attributes should be defined in separate packages so that the core `Logging` module remains free of domain-specific attributes while providing shared vocabulary across libraries.
+To improve discoverability, `swift-log` can reference attribute packages that are common across the whole ecosystem.

 ### Detailed design